csb6/vdm2cpp/README.md

 # VDM2CPP

-A translator of a subset of VDM-SL into C++, built as a plugin to [VDMJ](https://github.com/nickbattle/vdmj)
+A prototype translator of a subset of VDM-SL into C++, built as a plugin to [VDMJ](https://github.com/nickbattle/vdmj)

-Currently incomplete, but supports translating basic VDM type definitions and function signatures into C++ equivalents.
+Intended as a small experiment and not a complete translator, but supports translating basic VDM type definitions and function signatures into C++ equivalents.

 ## Types